 In a study of young, healthy adults, researchers found that switching from moderate-to-vigorous activity to near-sedentary behavior for just 14 days led to metabolic changes that could raise the risk of chronic disease, and even premature death.

-However, the Centers for Disease Control and Prevention (CDC) report that fewer than 50 percent of adults meet the exercise recommendations.
+However, the Centers for Disease Control and Prevention (CDC)

 Lack of regular physical activity is a key contributor to obesity.
 In turn, this can raise the risk of type 2 diabetes, heart disease, heart failure, and even some types of cancer.
 Insufficient exercise can also hinder bone and muscle health.